This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

-Schools: The United States Department of Agriculture’s (2013) Healthy, Hunger-Free Kids Act of 2010 required the development of national nutritional standards for all foods sold in schools.
-An interim rule will be effective on August, 27, 2013.
+Schools: The United States Department of Agriculture’s (2017) Healthy, Hunger-Free Kids Act of 2010 required the development of national nutritional standards for all foods sold in schools.
 There are a number of food and beverage requirements.
 They include:

-Competitive foods must also contain per item as packaged:
+Foods must also contain, per item, as packaged:

-These strategies promote healthy weight in children who don’t have a problem and help children who need to lose weight by altering the way they think about and deal with food and exercise.
+These strategies promote the maintenance of healthy weight in children who don’t have a weight problem and help children who need to lose weight by altering the way they think about and deal with food and exercise.